Wagga Wagga Airport

 Wagga Wagga Airport is a regional airport serving Wagga Wagga in New South Wales, Australia.
 The airport is located in the suburb of Forest Hill, 11 km south-east of the city centre, on land leased from the Department of Defence.
 It shares runways and some aviation facilities with the adjacent RAAF Base Wagga, which hosts ground training establishments and supporting military air traffic.
-Rex Airlines maintain a strong presence with its main engineering and maintenance base for its Saab 340 aircraft.
+Rex Airlines maintains a strong presence with its main engineering and maintenance base for its Saab 340 aircraft.
 The airline also conducts an in-house program to train cadet pilots through a campus of the Australian Airline Pilot Academy at the airport.
 In the 2020-21 financial year the airport recorded 71,862 passengers which made it the 36th busiest airport in Australia.